 This circulating supply inflation has drastically increased since the crash.
 Previously, the circulating supply sat at around 345 million Luna.
 On May 12, it was 3.47 billion Luna, according to analytics data.
-As of May 13, it was now 6.5 trillion Luna, where it remained ever since.
+As of July 26, it was now 6,568.79B LUNC, where it remained ever since.
 Luna burns attempted to reduce this circulating supply.

 The Luna Foundation Guard (LFG) had been purchasing Bitcoin to save UST from depegging.
 However, the practice did not work amidst the gradual crypto meltdown.

-Alongside these issues, several crypto exchanges such as Binance have delisted Luna and UST pairings.
+Following the crash, several crypto exchanges such as Binance delisted Luna and UST pairings.
 Trading suspensions were also prevalent in the lead-up to the weekend.
 A Luna Coinbase listing, previously set for launch by the end of June, has also quietly been pulled.

 Luna's Do Kwon published a recovery plan for Luna, which seemed to have a temporary effect on the overall sentiment.
 Luna briefly rose to $4.46, before dropping below the $1 mark once again.
 It has since plummeted below 1 cent.

 Dropping to new lows, Luna has now been abandoned, with Terra launching a new chain and new coin - Luna 2.0.
 The recovery chances remain up-for-debate, with the Luna 2.0 price remaining volatile.

 The next step for Luna will be to regain its original market cap, but this still seems quite far off, given its market cap is now $1.5 billion.